-In order to compare multi-path routing variants, we introduce a measure relying on a virtual application employing FEC and on its sender's transmission rate increases in response to individual link failures.
+In order to compare multi-path routing variants, we introduce a measure relying on FEC and on the sender's transmission rate increases in response to individual link failures.
 Adjustable FEC for real-time streaming was proposed by several authors [Kang05], [Xu00], [Padhye00], [Johansson02] and [Huang05].
-The end-to-end adaptive FEC mechanism is implemented entirely at the application level at the end nodes and is not aware of the underlying routing scheme.
-By default the sender is streaming the media with a constant FEC in order to tolerate a certain packet loss rate.
+The end-to-end adaptive FEC mechanism is implemented entirely on the end nodes at the application level and is not aware of the underlying routing scheme.
+By default the sender is streaming the media with constant FEC in order to tolerate a certain packet loss rate.
 The packet loss rate is measured at the receiver and is constantly reported back to the sender.
-In two-way realtime media, the packet loss rate information is usually transmitted with the opposite flow using Real-time Transport Control Protocol (RTCP).
+In two-way real-time media, the packet loss rate information is usually transmitted with the opposite flow using the Real-time Transport Control Protocol (RTCP).
 The sender increases the FEC overhead whenever the packet loss rate is about to exceed the tolerable limit.
-The friendliness of the underlying network routing in respect to FEC is measured by Failure Recovery Redundancy Overall Requirement (FRROR), which is the total sum of all transmission rate overheads required from the sender during communication time.
-The novelty brought by FRROR is that a routing topology of any complexity can be rated by a single scalar value.
-This value represents also a meaningful quantity, since relatively to the usual source packet transmission rate and the average failure time of a single network link, FRROR is simply the factor of the overall number of redundant packets that would be needed during the communication session.
-FRROR is presented in section 3.
+The friendliness of a network routing scheme in respect to FEC is rated by the Redundancy Overall Requirement (ROR), defined as the sum of all transmission rate overheads required from the sender during communication time in order to combat all individual link failure.
+The novelty brought by ROR is that a routing topology of any complexity can be rated by a single scalar value.
+This value represents also a meaningful quantity, since multiplied to the usual source packet transmission rate and to the average failure time of single network links, ROR gives the overall number of redundant packets that are needed during the communication session (see Section 3).

-In section 6, we evaluate the FEC friendliness of the capillarization by rating each layer of capillary routing with FRROR.
+In section 6, we evaluate the FEC friendliness of the capillarization by rating each layer of capillary routing with ROR.
 Network samples are obtained from a wireless random walk Mobile Ad-hoc Network (MANET) with several hundreds of nodes.
-We show that for multi-path routing, we can improve the efficiency of FEC by developing the basic path diversity provided by the first layer of the capillary routing (e.g. the max-flow solution) towards more elaborated multi-path routing strategies provided by the deeper layers of the capillary routing.
+For multipath routing, we improve the efficiency of FEC by developing the basic path diversity provided by the first layer of the capillary routing (e.g. the max-flow solution) towards more elaborated multi-path routing strategies provided by the deeper layers of the capillary routing.
 Multi-path routing, similarly to buffering, can substantially burst the efficiency of FEC.